adspinto/myownmoneyAPI/README.md

-# Implementation of Bulletproof Node.js architecture 🛡️
-Node API to register any money spent during the month
+# Node API to register any money spent during the month